karimarttila/karimarttila.github.io/_posts/2018-09-11-exploring-kubernetes-with-minikube.md

 The dashboard gives a nice GUI to explore your Kubernetes deployments and various components that were created during deployments (pods, services…).

 minikube ssh"minikube ssh" command gives you ssh terminal to the Minikube VM.
-Try to logon and explore the Linux machine. "ps aux" and you should see quite a few kube and docker related processes.
+Try to logon and explore the Linux machine. ```ps aux``` and you should see quite a few kube and docker related processes.

 ### Minikube and Docker